 Relationship building is an essential social skill that students need to develop to strengthen collaboration with peers.
 Positive relationships contribute to increased participation and a sense of belonging in the classroom.
-Activities that foster and support positive relationship development can help promote student engagement and school attendance.
-When students are isolated at home or feeling all alone in the classroom, it is important that time be taken for students to work together and form connections.
+Activities that foster and support positive relationship development promote student engagement and school attendance.
+When students feel isolated at home or feel all alone in the classroom, it is important to take time for students to work together and form connections.
 This can be accomplished whether they are physically present in the classroom or in a remote learning environment.

 - Similarities and Differences – With a partner, complete a Venn diagram.
 Partner 1 writes personal interests on the left side and Partner 2 writes interests on the right side.
-Afterwards, matching interests are written in the intersecting or mid-section.
+Afterwards, students write their matching interests in the intersecting or mid-section.
 If partners have no shared interests, prompt them to talk about what they might do together that they both could enjoy.

 - Find Me Boxes – Students draw a 3 x 3 board and write a different descriptive statement in each box as shown below.
 Direct students to mingle and find a different friend to match the description written in each box.
 As students locate a person, write the name of that person in the box and ask that person to explain how he/she matches the statement in the box.
 An option is to ask the named person to share something else about him/herself if time permits.
 Then, direct students to move to find another friend who matches the description in another box.

 |I have a pet.||I have never been to a beach.||I have a favorite movie.|

 |I cannot swim.||I like sports.||I have a hobby.|